3. Slurm

 Task

-2. Create a .log file and record the last names of team members.
-Append the outcome and the command used for each of the following tasks.
+2. Create a .log file, then append the outcome and the command used for each of the following tasks.

 3. Check the SLURM version.